ClubONE Riviera: History

 The current building was a replacement for the former Shatin Floating Restaurant that had opened in 1963 and which was later towed to Guangzhou in 1984.
 The relocation was mandated by the relevant government departments for several reasons.
 Firstly, the land that the restaurant used as a car park was allocated to the Amateur Rowing Association.
 Secondly, the pollution discharged by the restaurant clashed with plans to build a town park along the river, in concert with the ongoing development of Sha Tin New Town.
 Lastly the Shatin Lands Office stated that the construction of an underwater sewage pipe in the Shing Mun River would hamper the large vessel's ability to manoeuvre out of the channel in the future.

-In its 21 years in Hong Kong, the first restaurant operated in eight locations, including the area in front of a mansion called Windermere, Sai Lam Temple, Lek Yuen, and the current site of the Sha Tin Jockey Club Swimming Pool.
+In its 21 years in Hong Kong, the first restaurant operated in eight locations, including the area in front of a mansion called Windermere (also called Ho Tung Lau), Sai Lam Temple, Lek Yuen, and the current site of the Sha Tin Jockey Club Swimming Pool.

 In 1986 the Lands Department offered the site, near the anchorage of the old floating restaurant, for tender.
 It was intended from the beginning to resemble a true floating restaurant but sit on piles, as the Shatin Lands Office stated that a restaurant vessel could no longer be operated on the Shing Mun River.
 The office also stated that the restaurant would not pollute the river as it would have a proper sewer connection.

 The restaurant, lit up at night and reflected in the still water of the Shing Mun River, has long been a local landmark of Shatin.
 A 1992 review in the South China Morning Post described it as "a hulking concrete pile that sits firmly in Sha Tin's river like a barge designed by Hollywood showmen Louis B. Mayer and Sam Goldwyn on a drunken dare [...] so electrically dazzling its sheer candle power could light the way into Kai Tak.
 Gaudy beyond belief, the main dining rooms' crystal chandeliers are worthy of Versailles, and the stone sculptures and pagoda towers could easily sink an ocean liner."